|Governance Structure of Sub-degree Providing Units (SDPUs)|

 |3.4.||Quality Assurance Manual of the CUSCS|

 A total of eight standing committees underpin the Academic Board of CUSCS in discharging the T&L activities.
-They include the Quality Assurance Committee (QAC), Higher Diploma Programme Coordination and Management Committee (HDPCMC), Higher Diploma Programme Examination Board (HDPEB), Diploma in Foundation Studies Programme Coordination and Management Committee (DFSPCMC), Diploma in Foundation Studies Programme Examination Board (DFSPEB), Professional and Continuing Education Programme Coordination and Management Committee (PCE-PCMC), Professional and Continuing Education Programme Examination Board (PCEPEB) and Admissions Committee (AC).
+They include the Quality Assurance Committee (QAC), Higher Diploma Programme Coordination and Management Committee (HDPCMC), Higher Diploma Programme Examination Board (HDPEB), Full-time Diploma Programme Coordination and Management Committee (FTD-PCMC), Full-time Diploma Programme Examination Board (FTD-PEB), Professional and Continuing Education Programme Coordination and Management Committee (PCE-PCMC), Professional and Continuing Education Programme Examination Board (PCE-PEB) and Admissions Committee (AC).

 In view of the diversity of its portfolio of SPCEP offerings, CUSCS developed a Quality Assurance Manual to ensure and enhance the standard and delivery quality of its academic programmes and courses.